 Finally, we looked at pet owners’ dog treadmill reviews because they always tell us the nitty-gritty.
 And they keep it honest no matter what.

-If you’re looking for the best dog treadmill for small to medium-sized breeds, this is an excellent choice for a pup up to 132 lbs.
+If you’re looking for a top-notch dog treadmill for small to medium-sized breeds, this is an excellent choice for a pup up to 132 lbs.

 Whether your dog has tiny or long legs, you can adjust the speed between 0.6–7.5 mph and manually adjust the incline.
 The low-running platform makes it easy for pets to get on and off.